-How do I exercise the right to a moratorium?
+How do I exercise the right to the moratorium?

-The loan beneficiary wishing to exercise the right to a moratorium does not need to visit the bank’s branch.
+A loan beneficiary wishing to exercise the right to a moratorium does not need to visit the bank.

-Citizens submit a request to activate the moratorium by phone, sending an email, or sending the application by registered post.
-The websites of individual banks’ provide more detailed instructions on how to apply, including contacts through which interested parties can exercise the right.
+Citizens may submit a request to activate the moratorium either by phone, sending an email, or sending an application by registered post.
+The websites of each bank provide more detailed instructions about how to apply, including relevant contacts through which interested parties can exercise their right to apply.

-The bank is obliged to ensure the moratorium execution within five working days of the request receipt.
-The beneficiary also sends the moratorium acceptance notice to the employer or other person through whom the loan is repaid, in the same way as to the bank (by phone, email, or registered mail).
+The bank is obliged to ensure the execution of the moratorium within five working days of receipt of the request.
+The beneficiary also has to send the moratorium acceptance notice to their employer or any other person through whom the loan is repaid, in the same way as to the bank (by phone, email, or registered mail).
 During the moratorium, the employers and other persons through whom the loan is repaid have to suspend payments related to the loan repayment granted by the banks within five working days.

-Even though the moratorium applies to all clients, clients with a relatively stable income not affected by the crisis adversely can continue to repay their obligations without exercising the right to a moratorium.
+Even though the moratorium applies to all clients, clients with a relatively stable income not adversely affected by the crisis, can continue to repay their obligations without exercising the right to a moratorium.

 What is the repayment model after the moratorium?

-The contracted conditions for loan beneficiaries exercising the right to the moratorium will not change, while the repayment term will be extended for the moratorium duration.
+The contracted conditions for loan beneficiaries exercising the right to the moratorium will not change, while the repayment term will be extended for the same duration as the moratorium.

-Loan beneficiary will continue to repay the loan after the moratorium expiry under the new repayment plan provided by the bank.
+The loan beneficiary will continue to repay the loan after the expiry of the moratorium under the new repayment plan provided by the bank.

-The bank shall not require or charge from the Borrower any administrative costs related to the moratorium use, including any cost of any Collateral Agreement annexation.
+The bank shall not require or charge from the Borrower any administrative costs related to the moratorium, including any cost of any Collateral Agreement annexation.

 Do bank customers have any other benefits during the interim measures?

-The decision of the CBCG leaves clients affected by the coronavirus impact the opportunity to agree with the bank to restructure the loan if they consider that such a solution is more acceptable.
-To relax the banks in the process, the CBCG decided to treat these loans as newly approved loans, thus relaxing the banks’ expenses on provisions.
+The decision of the CBCG leaves clients affected by the impact of the coronavirus the opportunity to agree with the bank to restructure the loan, if they consider that such a solution is more acceptable.
+To assist the banks in the process, the CBCG decided to treat these loans as newly approved loans, thus removing the banks’ expenses on provisions.

-Another measure of the CBCG facilitates the acquisition of additional financial resources for the portion of loan beneficiaries affected by the current crisis.
+Another measure by the CBCG facilitates the acquisition of additional financial resources for those loan beneficiaries affected by the current crisis.
 It provides an incentive to continue their operations.
 Specifically, through the granting of loans or otherwise, banks are allowed to increase their exposure to one person or a group of related parties beyond the statutory exposure limits (25% of the bank’s own funds), with the prior approval of the CBCG.

-Damaged euro money (banknotes and coins) or euro money that is unfit for future use can be exchanged in the Central Bank of Montenegro.
-The exchange is done without compensation at the business premises in Novaka Miloševa bb Street in Podgorica.
+Damaged money in Euros (banknotes and or coins) or money in Euros that is unfit for future use can be exchanged by the Central Bank of Montenegro.
+The exchange is carried out, free of charge at our business premises in Novaka Miloševa Street bb in Podgorica.

-The basic prerequisites for exchanging the euro banknotes is to present over 50% of the banknote in one piece or that the complete banknote is torn to a number of pieces, that it is authentic and that its origin is undisputed.
-If the above conditions are met, the Central Bank will exchange the damaged money.
+The basic prerequisites for exchanging the euro banknotes is to present over 50% of the banknote in one piece or the complete banknote even if it is torn into a number of pieces, that it is authentic and that its origin is undisputed.
+If the above conditions are met, the Central Bank will immediately exchange the damaged money.

-The identification of the person who brought the money for exchange is performed, and information about the person is registered as well as the serial numbers of banknotes.
+The formal identification of the person who brought in the money for exchange is carried out, and information about the person is registered as well as the serial numbers of the banknotes.

-The Central Bank of Montenegro may exchange banknotes with a higher degree of damage (decomposed, soiled, stained, impregnated etc.) in a special procedure, in cooperation with the competent authorities in Montenegro or abroad.
+The Central Bank of Montenegro may exchange banknotes with a higher degree of damage (decomposed, soiled, stained, impregnated etc.) using a special procedure, in cooperation with the competent authorities in Montenegro or abroad.

-The Central Bank of Montenegro shall not exchange unfit euro banknotes and coins in case of a deliberate damage, damage with dishonest intentions, if there is a suspicion of euro banknotes and coins coming as the result of a criminal act, significant loss of weight of coins and the like.
+The Central Bank of Montenegro will not exchange unfit Euro banknotes and coins in cases of deliberate damage, damage caused with dishonest intentions, or if there is a suspicion of the Euro banknotes and coins are in possession as the result of a criminal act, a significant loss of weight of coins and the like.